 Israel has invested heavily in countering rocket attacks, evident in the Iron Dome rocket interception defence system which has an extremely high success rate.
 A smartphone app that warns of potential incoming missiles has also developed, providing its users with time to seek shelter.
 Expats in Israel should take heed of warning sirens and make sure they know the location of the nearest bomb shelter.

 General safety in Israel

-Problematic areas in Israel
+Conflict areas around Israel